-In the search for a cure for HIV, three main approaches are being explored.
+In the search for a HIV cure, three main approaches are being explored.
 A vaccine to protect against acquiring HIV at the time of exposure, a functional cure likened to putting the virus into remission and a full cure that completely eradicates HIV from the body.
 Some of these have been achieved in the ‘test tube’, monkeys, humanised mice or where safe in human trials.
 These approaches challenge research to its full capacity by relying on the impressive frontiers of science.

 Like a Trojan horse, HIV invades the frontline ‘cluster of differentiation 4’ (CD4) cells that are part of the ‘first responders’ of your immune system when HIV first enters your body.
 HIV rapidly inserts its genetic material in the CD4 cell to turn these cells into ‘factories’ that churn out more HIV.
 This hijacking of the CD4 cell makes it challenging to find a vaccine.
 Without combination antiretroviral therapy (cART), eventually your immune system will collapse, no longer able to control other viruses and bacteria that live naturally within your body.
 In time, these otherwise usually harmless organisms overrun your body to become opportunistic infections leading to acquired immune deficiency syndrome (AIDS).